Coin-OpCollection/Development-Documentation/Technos/Technos-16/technos_16.md

 There are a couple more things about the graphics and rendering I would like to touch on, which are some nuances.
 In addition to the video register determining what the layer priority mode is as above, it also determines if either the background or foreground layers in that priority mode are transparent or not.
 If it's not, and it's opaque, then all pixels are drawn regardless on that layer.
 If it is, then only pixels that are not blank get drawn.

-From a color mixer perspective, Combatribes is 4bpp, however, Double Dragon 3 is 5bpp and Wrestlefest is 4bpp.
+From a color mixer perspective, The Combatribes is 4bpp, however, Double Dragon 3 is 5bpp and Wrestlefest is 4bpp.
 This information is essential in converting the palette color to the proper value for displaying in 8 bit RGB like we normally do.

 In addition, I am not sure why this is, but for some reason I need to draw one more extra horizontal pixel in order for the entire screen to render properly or else what happens is things wrap around, and you have a junk pixel column on either side of the screen.
 Sometimes this is intentional as overscan, but thought I would mention it as a quirk.